On the algebra of symmetries of Laplace and Dirac operators: Symmetries of Laplace operators

 For $\xi\in\mathbb{R}^N$, the Dunkl operator~\cite{1989_Dunkl_TransAmerMathSoc_311_167,2003_Rosler} is defined as

 where the summation is taken over all roots in $R_+$, a fixed positive subsystem of $R$.
-For a fixed root system and function $k$, the Dunkl operators associated to any two vectors commute, see~\cite{1989_Dunkl_TransAmerMathSoc_311_167}.
+For a fixed root system and function $k$, the Dunkl operators associated with any two vectors commute, see~\cite{1989_Dunkl_TransAmerMathSoc_311_167}.
 Hence, they form potential candidates for the operators $p_1,\dotsc,p_N$ satisfying condition~\eqref{cond1}.
-The operator of interest is the Laplace-Dunkl operator $\Delta_k$, which can be written as
+The operator of interest is the Laplace--Dunkl operator $\Delta_k$, which can be written as